 A number of major, regional programmes focusing on HIV prevention among young people were initiated with support from UNFPA and others since 2000, and the final reports from these programmes offer a number of lessons and good practices to be incorporated into future efforts.
 These include the African Youth Alliance, AfriYAN, the Reproductive Health Initiative for Youth in Asia, and a major OPEC-Fund supported initiative to prevent HIV among vulnerable populations in Central America and the Caribbean.

 Young people are at the centre of the global AIDS epidemic.
-Of the 1.7 billion young people worldwide, 5.4 million are estimated to be living with HIV (2007).
-About 40 per cent of new HIV infections are among young people.
-This age group also has the highest rates (over 500,000 infections daily) of sexually transmitted infections excluding HIV.
+Of the 1.8 billion young people worldwide, 5.4 million are estimated to be living with HIV (In 2012, an estimated 780,000 youth aged 15-24 were newly infected with HIV).
 Young people are particularly vulnerable to HIV infection for social, political, cultural, biological, and economic reasons.

-The importance of preventing HIV infections among young people has been a consistent message in all HIV/AIDS related commitments to date, particularly ICPD+5, the Millennium Development Goals, the Declaration of Commitment made at the 2001 United Nations General Assembly Special Session on HIV/AIDS (UNGASS), and the General Assembly Political Declaration on HIV/AIDS in 2006 (see box below).
+The importance of preventing HIV infections among young people has been a consistent message in all HIV/AIDS related commitments to date, particularly ICPD+5, the Millennium Development Goals, and the General Assembly Political Declaration on HIV/AIDS in 2011 (see box below).
 HIV prevention among young people is also one of the 'Essential Programmatic Actions for HIV Prevention' in the UNAIDS Policy Position Paper Intensifying HIV prevention.